Parallel PostGIS and PgSQL 11

 • max_parallel_workers_per_gather sets the maximum number of workers that can be started by a single Gather or Gather Merge node.
 Setting this value to 0 disables parallel query execution.
 Default 2.

-Before running tests, make sure you have a handle on what your parameters are set to: I frequently found I accidentally tested with max_parallel_workers set to 1.
+Before running tests, make sure you have a handle on what your parameters are set to: I frequently found I accidentally tested with max_parallel_workers set to 1, which will result in two processes working: the leader process (which does real work when it is not coordinating) and one worker.

 show max_worker_processes;